tanimislam/howdy/docsrc/source/howdy-music/cli_tools/howdy_music_cli.rst

 * :ref:`howdy_music_songs` is a work-horse CLI that can do three things (:ref:`download songs with artist and song list <download_by_artist_songs>`, :ref:`download songs with artist and album <download_by_artist_album>`, or :ref:`download a list of songs with a list of corresponding artists <download_by_artists_songs_list>`) using the three music metadata services: Gracenote_ (|gracenote_image|), LastFM_ (|lastfm_image|), or MusicBrainz_ (|musicbrainz_image|).

 * :ref:`howdy_music_process_playlists` can do various operations on Plex_ playlists associated with your user account; it can list the Plex_ playlists that exist for your account, *and* it can dump a *specific* Plex_ audio playlist you specify into an HDF5_ :py:class:`Pandas DataFrame <pandas.DataFrame>` file.

+* :ref:`howdy_music_spotify_push_from_plex` can do these four things:

+  #.
+Summarize the audio-only Plex_ playlists on your account.

+  #.
+Summarize the public Spotify_ playlists on your Spotify_ account.

+  #.
+Create a public Spotify_ playlist on your Spotify_ account.

+  #.
+Push an audio-ony Plex_ playlist into one of your public Spotify_ playlists.

 * :ref:`upload_to_gmusic` uploads MP3_ or M4A_ music files to one's `Google Play Music`_ account, or pushes the appropriate :py:mod:`gmusicapi` :py:class:`Mobileclient <gmusicapi.Mobileclient>` credentials into the SQLite3_ configuration database.